tomgross/OpenOLAT/README.md

 Run single test as JUnit Test in Eclipse

-### Experimental: setting up OpenOLAT on Eclipse with an Application Server
+### Experimental: setting up OpenOlat on Eclipse with an Application Server

-OpenOLAT supports only Apache Tomcat officially, but it can also run on other application servers like JBoss AS / Wildfly.
+OpenOlat supports only Apache Tomcat officially, but it can also run on other application servers like JBoss AS / Wildfly.
 This section is intended for people who have some minimal experience with these servers and can install a JDBC driver, set some JMS resources...

-As of OpenOLAT 10, we need WildFly because of JPA 2.1 (Hibernate 5.2.x)
+As of OpenOlat 10, we need WildFly because of JPA 2.1 (Hibernate 5.2.x)

 The beginning of the installation is the same as Tomcat as described above.
 To create your eclipse project, use these commands instead of the default one: